jookies/jasmin/misc/doc/sources/index.rst

 The Jasmin Open source SMS gateway
 ##################################
-Jasmin is an open-source SMS Gateway with many enterprise-class features, Jasmin is built to be easily customized to meet the specific needs of SMS exchange growing business.
+Jasmin is an open-source SMS Gateway with many enterprise-class features, Jasmin is built to be easily customized to meet the specific needs of messaging exchange growing business.

-Jasmin is written in Python and Django [1]_ for serving highly customized applications, SMS message delivery can be done through HTTP and SMPP protocols, intelligent routing can be configured in real-time through cli interface or a web backend.
+Jasmin is written in Python and Twisted framework for serving highly customized applications, SMS message delivery can be done through HTTP and SMPP protocols, intelligent routing can be configured in real-time through an API, cli interface or a web backend.

+Web backend is written in Django [1]_ and is providing advanced tools for managing and monitoring the gateway.

 Features
 ========